 - TUI Group announced in May 2015, that as part of the modernization strategy of the group, Mein Schiff 1 and 2 would be transferred to Thomson Cruises company over the next few years in order to continue modernisation of UK cruise operations.

-The Hannover travel group TUI AG, whose shares are main listed in London, keeps an upbeat outlook of cruise shipping activities.
+The Hannover travel group TUI AG (listed at London Stock Exchange) keeps an upbeat outlook of cruise shipping activities.
 The company owns 100% of Hapag-Lloyd Kreuzfahrten and 50% of premium market TUI Cruises.

 In its interim result statement in August 2015, the line said that TUI underlying EBITA had grown by EUR 11 million in the quarter, which reflected the full year profit of Mein Schiff 3 (operated since June 2014) and the launch of Mein Schiff 4 (June 2015).

 In addition, the remarkable turnaround of Hapag-Lloyd and EUR 4 million benefit from refinancing of ms Europa 2 meant that TUI Cruises delivered an EUR 21 million increase in underlying EBITA (earnings before interest, taxes and amortization).

 - In May 2015, TUI AG Supervisory Board and the Board of RCCL / Royal Caribbean decided to convert into firm orders the purchase options for the newest Mein Schiff 7 and Mein Schiff 8 (later renamed to Schiff 1 and Schiff 2 / scheduled delivery in 2018 and 2019), as the German market is enjoying further growth.